addianto/Dotfiles/config/ollama/README.md

 ## Configuration

-I use the default configuration provided by Ollama.
+I use the default configuration, except:

-The option that I enable is regarding flash attention.
+- `OLLAMA_FLASH_ATTENTION` is set to 1 on a machine with an Nvidia GPU.
+- `OLLAMA_HOST` is set to a value other than `127.0.0.1:11434` on a Raspberry Pi.

 ## Models